 Octagon's slide implementation is unique in that it features two types of slide; normal and "303" style.

-• Standard slide- Technically, this would be referred to as "constant time" slide, where the speed of the glide is fixed and higher settings = longer glide time.
+Standard slide- Technically, this would be referred to as "constant time"slide, where the speed of the glide is fixed and higher settings = longer glide time.
 This is how the portamento or glide operates in most classic monophonic synthesizers.
-Depending on the overall Rate setting, note interval distance, and Slideknob setting, pitches may or may not fully "make it" up or down to the next note in the time between steps.
+Depending on the overall Rate setting, note interval distance, and Slideknob setting, pitches may or may not fully "make it" up or down to the next

-• Constant Rate/303-Style slide- "Constant rate" slide emulates the famous little silver box o' techno heard around the world.
+Constant Rate/303-Style slide- "Constant rate"slide emulates the famous little silver box o' techno heard around the world.
 It has a few unique idiosyncracies.

-- When the Slide/Constant Rate button is enabled, the last pulse of a slide enabled step is automatically set to legato- i.e. the gate is high from last pulse of the step until the beginning of the next sequence step, and the pitch slide happens during the last 16% of the step.
+- Pitch changes from one step to the next always occurs within the time between the two steps, regardless of pitch interval or bpm setting.
+In other words, the pitch change will always "arrive" at the following pitch in the time between the steps regardless of whether it's a half-step or five octaves. - When the Slide/Constant Rate button is enabled, the last pulse of a slide enabled step is automatically set to legato- i.e. the gate is high from last pulse of the step until the beginning of the next sequence step, and the pitch slide happens during the last 16% of the step.
 (To frame that in little-silver-Japanese-technobox terms, each of its steps lasts 24 pulses, and the slide occurs during the last 4 pulses.)

 Sequencer Step Controls